Xilinx/SME-Developer-Labs/FFMPEG_Lab.md

 1. Run with the video filter running on the CPU.

   Plugin xlnxfilter takes two switches:
-   * Switch ncompute_unit denotes how many hardware units will be used to accelerate the application. ncompute_unit=0 runs the application completely on CPU.
+   * Switch "ncompute_unit" denotes how many hardware units will be used to accelerate the application. ncompute_unit=0 runs the application completely on CPU.
    * Switch "coeff" specifies the type of applied filter on the input image.

    As running on CPU is slow, we will process only 10 frames of the video